-- Call the police to file a report, especially if there are significant damages to property, potentially serious injuries or death.
+- Call the police to file a report, especially if there are significant damages to property, potentially serious injuries, or death.

 - Exchange relevant information.
-This includes contact information, driver’s license numbers, license plate numbers and insurance information.
+This includes contact information, driver’s license numbers, license plate numbers, and insurance information.
 It never includes admitting fault.
 Something as simple as apologizing for a driving mistake can be perceived as an admission of fault.

 - Gather information from witnesses.
-This includes what they saw, their contact information and whether they’ve seen an accident in that location before.
+This includes what they saw, their contact information, and whether they’ve seen an accident in that location before.

 - Get pictures.
-Be sure to take photos of property and physical damage as well as any physical injuries as they develop.
+Be sure to take photos of the property and physical damage as well as any physical injuries as they develop.
 Locate pictures of the vehicle from before the accident to show the damage caused by the accident.

 - Contact the insurance company.
 Clearly tell the insurance company the full truth about what happened.
-Lying or hiding facts of the accident can have serious legal consequences.
+Lying or hiding the facts of the accident can have serious legal consequences.

 - Track medical costs and practitioners.
-In addition to tracking which doctors were used, what injuries happened in the accident and what treatments were provided, a journal of what impact the accident has had on daily life is very helpful in proving pain and suffering.
+In addition to tracking which doctors were used, what injuries happened in the accident, and what treatments were provided, a journal of what impact the accident has had on daily life is very helpful in proving pain and suffering.